Monkeypox: understand how it is transmitted and what to do to prevent it - News

 Additionally, experts consulted by the TV station NBC Chicago recommend, for example, avoiding sharing drinks, cigarettes and vapers at parties.

-Individuals with a confirmed or suspected diagnosis should be isolated for the period in which there are skin lesions – between two and four weeks.
+Individuals with a confirmed or suspected diagnosis should be isolated for the period in which there are lesions on the skin – between two and four weeks.

-If going out is necessary, it is important to wear clothing that covers the rashes.
-Those that are exposed, on the face or hands, for example, can be covered with bandages, such as those used after blood tests.

 Some places, including cities in the United States, are already vaccinating certain groups of the population with the only approved vaccine against the monkeypox virus, produced by the Danish laboratory Nordic Bavarian.